Next Race - April 12th - Eagle Mtn. XC Race, Click to learn more about sponsor opportunities

 NUMBER PLATES

 Number plates must be used to participate in any of the races and are non-transferable.
 Number plates are valid only for the current race year and may not be carried over from year to year.
-They may be purchased for a cost of $5/per plate per season.
+They are also only available for the category you originally registered for.
+They may be purchased for a cost of $5/per plate per season per category.
 Obtaining a season race number is the first step in qualifying individual racers for weekly, year end, and point series prizes and drawings, as well as being included in the results.
 It is the responsibility of each racer to remember his/her season number plate each week and to have it attached to his/her bike in a location readily visible to the race timers and organizers.
-Lost plates may be replaced at a cost of $5/plate (but you can get another t-shirt with it if there are any available).
+Lost or forgotten plates may be replaced at a cost of $5/plate.
+Once a plate has been replaced, the new plate must be used from that point to the end of the season.

 Sponsors with free race codes are not required to have a number plate to participate in the races each week, but in order to qualify for year end prizes and other drawings, as well as being included in the race results, a race plate must be purchased for each participant.